Bratislava: a brief travel guide

 Old town

-The Old town of Bratislava definitely is worth the visit.
-It is the historic center that contains all the important landmarks: the cultural institutions, the Bratislava castle, the government buildings and the UFO Observation Deck.
+The Old town of Bratislava is definitely worth a visit.
+It is the historical center that contains all the important landmarks: the cultural institutions, the Bratislava castle, the government buildings, and the UFO Observation Deck.
 While wandering, make a stop at a local pub for a refreshing beer and hop on the tram to continue your trip.
+Book a tour of the city here.

 Old Town